 I now drink immense amounts of coffee.
 One cup with breakfast, as much as I feel like during the day, and one or two cups after dinner.
 If I don’t drink coffee after dinner, I fall asleep within two hours of taking the Epilim.

-I get no side effects of coffee.
+I get no side effects from the coffee.
 None.
 I even go to bed when I feel like and fall right asleep.

-I also run an elevated body temperature when I am on Epilim, as if I have the flu.
+I also run an elevated skin temperature when I am on Epilim, as if I have the flu.
 It is quite noticeable.
 C. likes it because I am a warm cuddly person in bed.
-When I am not on Epilim, my body temperature returns to normal.
+When I am not on Epilim, my skin temperature returns to normal.

-When I last started back up taking Epilim I was quite manic.
-It pulled me back down within a day, which is a bit quick, but I have tended to be a bit sensitive to drugs.
+When I last started back taking Epilim I was quite manic.
+Epilim pulled me back down within a day, which is a bit quick, but then I tend to be a bit sensitive to drugs.
 However the Epilim didn’t immediately stop the cycling, so I also cycled past normality into a slight depression.

 And unfortunately I got stuck in the mild depression as the Epilim kicked in more strongly.
 Instead of cycling back up out of depression in about three days, which was the cycle pattern at the time, it took a leisurely two weeks to climb back to normality.
 That was not fun at all.

 That seems the way Epilim works with me – as a relatively fast acting anti-manic and as a slower acting mood stabiliser.
 The stabilising effect kicks in only after I’ve taken it for about two to three weeks and it kicks in progressively, so I have to be careful when I start taking the Epilim to prevent it from prolonging my depressions.